 At first their tune comes across as a bit repetitive, but then the rich, meaty riffs and a frankly surprising song structure start denting away at your armor.
-All of that enrobed in a Black Metal style that dwells just this side of ambient before turning atmospheric.
-Combined with a large shot of Progressive, this hellish brew has the tendency to get under your skin and spin out of control.
+All of that enrobed in a Black Metal style that dwells just this side of ambient, before turning atmospheric.
+Combined with a large shot of Progressive Black Metal, this hellish brew has the tendency to get under your skin and spin out of control.

 If anything, the EP somehow lacks coherence, kind of presenting a patchwork of different themes and directions.
 Clearly with Mika Mage in charge and being the sole survivor, the huge list of guest contributors – many of them ex members of NB – tells us a story.